c-ameron/c-ameron.github.io/_posts/2019-05-01-rust-docker-cargo-pt1.md

 In this article, I'm going to show you how to fetch private Cargo dependencies and source them when building a Docker image.
 This solves a key issue with Docker of not copying over SSH keys when building an image

-This is the first of two blog posts on building Docker images for Rust applications.
-The second article will discuss techniques on improving and optimizing build speeds

 The code for this blog post is at <https://github.com/c-ameron/rocket-add>

 ## Example Application: Rocket-Add